frederic-perez/AmE-dictionary/data/idioms.md

 __tape into__
 __tapped out__ Completely exhausted or depleted (of some resource). _A: “Do you want to place another bet?”
 B: “Nah, I’m tapped out.”
 Do we have any more ink cartridges?
 This one’s tapped out._
 __tattle on__ :two: _v_ To inform that someone has misbehaved: _my brother tattled on me for spilling the glue._
+__TBD__ An initialism of “to be determined.”
+Used in reference to something that is scheduled to happen but whose details have not yet been established or finalized.
 __teaching to the test__ A colloquial term for any method of education where the curriculum is heavily focused on preparing students for a standardized test, for example, with international IELTS English proficiency language test for non-native speakers.
 __tear (one’s) hair out__ :dart: To be extremely anxious, worried, frustrated, or stressed out about something. _We’ve been tearing our hair out trying to figure out what’s causing the server outages._
 __tear a strip off (someone)__ To scold, upbraid, or rebuke someone very severely, as for an error or wrongdoing. _The teacher really tore a strip off me for causing a disruption in class again._